 Reverse logistics: flipping the script on retail’s biggest headache

-The e-commerce boom has turned product returns into a multi-billion dollar nightmare.
-Could tech-enhanced reverse logistics processes help address this issue and pave the way for a more circular future?
+Could tech-enhanced reverse logistics processes help address the returns issue and pave the way for a more circular future?

 • Executive summary